Skip to contents

 ## Datasheet <helloworldSpatial_RunControl> saved

-The helloworldSpatial package also makes use of pipelines to link the output of one model to the input of a second model.
+The helloworldSpatial package uses pipelines to link the output of one model to the input of a second model.
 To learn more about pipelines, see the rsyncrosim: introduction to pipelines vignette and the SyncroSim Enhancing a Package: Linking Models tutorial.

 myPipelineDataframe <- datasheet(myScenario, name = "core_Pipeline")